vikalp-shukla-git/vikalp-shukla-git/README.md

 <h1 align="center">Hi 👋, I'm <a href="https://www.linkedin.com/in/vikalp-shukla-a9b36b203">Vikalp Shukla</a></h1>
 <h3 align="justify">Summary:</a></h3>
-<p align="justify">Skilled and results-oriented IT professional with 7+ years of diverse experience specializing in Google
+<p align="justify">Skilled and results-oriented IT professional with 7.5 years of diverse experience specializing in Google
-Cloud solutions, Linux and VMware administration.
-Demonstrated expertise in designing and implementing robust cloud-based infrastructures, proficient in application deployments, providing critical production support, and implementing DevOps fundamentals to enhance scalability, reliability of systems and operational efficiency.</p>
+Cloud solutions, Linux/Unix, VMware, and Rubrik administration.
+Demonstrated expertise in designing and implementing robust cloud-based infrastructures, proficient in application deployments, providing critical production support, and implementing DevOps fundamentals to enhance scalability, reliability of systems and operational efficiency.
+Adept at drafting KBs and SOPs, effectively improving teams knowledge and procedural adherence.
+With a proven track record of driving projects to successful completion, I am adept at leveraging technical acumen and strategic insights to deliver high-quality solutions that align with organizational goals.</p>

 - I’m currently working on **Google Cloud** ☁️